 These gorgeous little Le Rustique Brie tartlets use rounds of bread in place of pastry and are so easy to make.

-Tangy honey onion relish adds a lovely depth to the crisp cases and melted cheese before they are dressed to serve with chopped chives for the final flourish.
+Tangy honey onion relish adds a lovely depth to the crisp cases and melted the cheese before they are dressed to serve with chopped chives for the final flourish.

 The honey onion relish can be made ahead of time and keeps in the fridge for up to two weeks.

-How To Make Le Rustique Brie Tartlets with Honey Onion Relish:
+How To Make Le Rustique Brie Tartlets With Honey Onion Relish:

 Makes: 12 small tartlets/ 4 large tarts